UniOcc: A Unified Benchmark for Occupancy Forecasting and Prediction in Autonomous Driving: UniOcc Framework

 \subsection{Unified Occupancy Processing Toolkit}

 Most occupancy-based approaches focus solely on generating an occupancy grid but provide limited tools for downstream processing or motion analysis.
 To address this gap, our framework includes a toolkit for object segmentation and tracking directly within the voxel space, enabling more advanced tasks such as shape analysis or motion planning.
+(Some details, \textit{e.g.}, localization, tracking, are deferred to the supplementary and the code).